neil7057/all-about-autism/README.md

         -   The site is responsive with some items resized for smaller screens.

         -   Menu navigation is consistent across all pages and screen sizes and is central to each page.
 The menu doesn't change on screen size reduction to maintain consistency which is an important consideration for those 'on the spectrum'.
 The colours match the various Autism logos and options are highlighted in pink and text font size  changes when hovered over.

+        -   Menu button text is white on all inactive pages.
+The menu button for the active page is changed to an oval.

         -   There is a customised error-404 page 'just in case'.